arunksingh16/terraform/Azure/README.md

+# Terraform for Azure Resources

-# The repository to support Azure Specific Terraform assisted deployment example scenerios.
+The repository to support Azure Specific Terraform assisted deployment example scenerios.

+## How to connect
+- Using Azure CLI
+- Using Azure Svc Principle
+- Using Azure Mgd Identity

 ### Example -1